Do I quality for a COVID-19 booster shot? Here’s who does and doesn’t

-Late on Thursday, the Food and Drug Administration (FDA) announced a new, emergency use authorization to supply some Americans with third doses of both the Pfizer and Moderna vaccines.
+Late on Thursday, the Food and Drug Administration announced a new, emergency-use authorization to supply some Americans with a third dose of either the Pfizer or Moderna vaccine.
 The authorization is in direct response to the latest COVID-19 surge due to the delta variant, and it follows similar recommendations already instituted in other parts of the world, including Israel and France.

 Who qualifies for the new booster?